 Fear of Having No Phone

 No one goes anywhere without their smartphone clutched in their hand these days.
 Whether it’s an iPhone, Android or Blackberry, keeping in touch and staying up with the social network grind is a constant consideration around the clock.
 But what happens when your cellphone service goes out?
 For most people, they’ll grumble and curse out their provider, until it magically pops back in.
 But if you suffer from nomophobia then the scenario is a whole lot more serious, as the lack of ability to use your cellphone can induce a full-on freak-out episode.
 The name of the fear stems from a study conducted by the UK post office — it’s a shortening of “no mobile phone phobia.”
-And while the idea of Fear of Having No Phonebeing without your cellphone for a few hours is far from a life-threatening matter, these days the constant pressure to stay in touch and respond to emails and other digital correspondence immediately can quickly become epidemic and develop into a genuine case of nomophobia.
+And while the idea of being without your cellphone for a few hours is far from a life-threatening matter, these days the constant pressure to stay in touch and respond to emails and other digital correspondence immediately can quickly become epidemic and develop into a genuine case of nomophobia.
 So next time your service stops working, just relax and enjoy the hiatus.

 Symptoms might include a rapid heartbeat, sweating, nausea, or trembling when separated from one’s phone or when there is no signal.
 Individuals may experience heightened anxiety, irritability, or panic attacks related to the potential or actual loss of mobile phone contact.
 People might engage in compulsive behaviors such as checking their phone frequently, avoiding places where there might be poor signal, or being overly reliant on their device.